-Stu is the Vice President of Operations for Cascade Aerospace.
-In this role, he is responsible for the overall operational delivery of services to Cascade's broad customer base.
+Stu is the Vice President of Programs, Quality and Continuous Improvement for Cascade Aerospace.
+In this role, he is responsible for the consolidated delivery of services to Cascade's broad customer base.
 His focus is on developing individual and team performance throughout the organization by fostering sound leadership, accountability and focused customer engagement at all levels.

 Prior to joining Cascade, Stu served for twenty-one years as an Aerospace Engineering Officer in the Royal Canadian Air Force, followed by 5 years with Bombardier Aerospace.
-He returned to Abbotsford in 2011 because it has always been home.
+He returned to Abbotsford in 2011 because it is, and always has always been, home.
 He is committed to seeing the community flourish and stays involved.
-Stu has truly enjoyed being an active minor hockey coach with multiple teams and currently serves as a Director with the Abbotsford International Air Show.
+Stu has truly enjoyed being an active minor hockey coach with multiple teams and currently serves as Treasurer on the Executive Board of the Abbotsford International Air Show.

 Stu holds a Master of Science degree in Aviation Systems from the University of Tennessee, a Bachelor of Science degree in Physics from Royal Roads and is a Flight Test Engineer graduate of the Empire Test Pilot's School.
 More importantly, he is a proud 1985 graduate from Abby Senior.